 An important ingredient present in many energy drinks is caffeine.
-Caffeine is a central nervous system (CNS) stimulant and can result in the side effects of increased heart rate and blood pressure.
+Caffeine is a central nervous system (CNS) stimulant and can result in side effects such as increased heart rate and blood pressure.

 What Are The Side Effects Of Energy Drinks?

 As the popularity of energy drinks continues to grow, so do the number of side effects associated with their use.
-Energy drinks are not regulated and many companies do not test their drinks in clinical trials the same way other beverages are, resulting in some side effects not being immediately evident.
+Energy drinks are not regulated and many companies do not test their drinks, resulting in some side effects not being immediately evident.